LoyolaChicagoBooks/introcs-csharp/rst/fractions-revisited.rst

 	   public int CompareTo(T other);

-There is one more step before we can use a library method to sort:  Although this is the name that C# requires to be able to satisfy the ``Icomparable<T>`` interface, it does not automatically assume that is your intention.
-You must explicitly say you want your class to be considered to satisfy this interface.
+There is one more step before we can use a library method to sort:
+Although this is the
+name that C# requires to be able to satisfy the ``Icomparable<T>`` interface, it does not automatically assume that is your *intention*.
+You must explicitly say that you want your class to be considered to satisfy this interface.
 For instance for Rational, we need to change the class heading to::

    public class Rational : IComparable<Rational>

 In general one or more interface names can be listed after the class name and a  colon, and before the opening brace of the class body.
 This particular interface is defined in System.Collections.Generic, so we need to be using that namespace.

 The project :repsrc:`interfaces`